guadalest castle

 You can access the castle via the Casa Orduña, a house which was built after the great earthquake of 1644 that devastated the castle.
 The entrance fee is €4 per person which lets you explore both the house and the fortress.

-3. El Castillo Fortaleza de Santa Pola
+Discover the Coastal Fortress of El Castillo de Santa Pola

 In the center of Santa Pola you’ll find the fortress-castle, built in 1554 as part of a project to defend the coasts of the Kingdom of Valencia and protect sailors and their families from frequent attacks by pirates.